What STR License Airbnb Hosts Need to Operate in the US

 Online platform requirements

-Should you go with AirBnB or Vrbo?
-Or maybe booking.com is more your style?
+Should you go with Airbnb or Vrbo?
+Or maybe Booking.com is more your style?
 Selecting the right online portal can be a challenge.
-That said, it’s definitely a good idea to consider these platforms, as they’re a great way of bringing owners together with suitable renters.
+That said, it’s definitely a good idea to consider all these platforms, and you can use a PMS like iGMS to manage them all in one place.

 At this point, it would probably be useful to draw together everything discussed so far and provide a list of the most common licenses you’re likely to need in the short-term rental business.